-Term Definition Administering entity The entity that is not responsible for the policy however is responsible for the administration of part or all of the grant administration processes.
-Application form The document issued by the Program Delegate that nominators use to nominate nominees for the Science Teaching Prizes under the program.
-Assessment criteria The specified principles or standards, against which applications will be judged.
-These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application ranking.
-Authorised certifiers Mandatory Stage 2 attachments requiring certification (Section 6.3.2) can be certified (confirmed) as a true copy of the original document by one of the following authorised certifiers: Australia Post Office Pharmacist Medical Practitioner Dentist Optometrist Judge Justice of the Peace Barrister or Solicitor Police officer Bank, building society or credit union officer with at least five years of service An approved certifier should never witness documents if: it could create a real or perceived conflict of interest the documents have a connection with matters they have an actual or perceived personal or financial interest in.
-AusIndustry The division of the same name within the department.
+Term Definition administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. application form The document issued by the Program Delegate that nominators use to nominate nominees for the Science Teaching Prizes under the program. assessment criteria The specified principles or standards, against which applications will be judged.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application ranking. authorised certifiers Mandatory Stage 2 attachments requiring certification (Section 6.3.2) can be certified (confirmed) as a true copy of the original document by one of the following authorised certifiers: Australia Post Office Pharmacist Medical Practitioner Dentist Optometrist Judge Justice of the Peace Barrister or Solicitor Police officer Bank, building society or credit union officer with at least five years of service.
+An approved certifier should never witness documents if: it could create a real or perceived conflict of interest the documents have a connection with matters they have an actual or perceived personal or financial interest in.